 The most common causes of constipation are:

 Poor diet: Eating foods rich in animal fats (dairy products, meats, and eggs) or refined sugar but low in fiber (whole grains, fruits, and vegetables).

 Inadequate fluid intake: Not drinking enough water can lead to hard dry stools.
 Fluid is absorbed in the intestine, and people who don't drink enough water may not pass enough water into the colon to keep their stools soft.

 Caffeine and alcohol: These induce increased urination of water.
-This leads to (relative) dehydration because of an increases in water absorption from the intestine.
+This leads to (relative) dehydration because of an increase in water absorption from the intestine.
 This can in turn lead to constipation when not enough fluid is retained in the stool.

 Poor bowel habits: Ignoring the desire to have bowel movements may initiate a cycle of constipation.

 Medications: Many medications can cause constipation.

 Travel: Changes in lifestyle, low fluid intake, and eating fast food may cause constipation.

 Irritable bowel syndrome (IBS, spastic colon): Because of changes in the bowel function, if a person has this disorder, he or she may have crampy abdominal pain, excessive gas, bloating, and constipation, sometimes alternating with diarrhea.